 What is Padel?

-Padel is a mix between tennis and squash.
-It originated in 1969 in the Mexican city of Acapulco.
-Enrique Corcuera, a wealthy Mexican businessman, changed the layout of the tennis court, the tennis racquets and the track dimensions transforming the tennis into the sport we know today as Padel.
+Padel is a racket sport originated in 1962 in the Mexican city of Acapulco.
+Enrique Corcuera, a wealthy Mexican businessman, was the inventor of the first court layout and rules.

 “to play at advanced level, you need to play “simple”.
-This is the challenge: playing simple is difficult and Complicated”, Norberto NEsi
+This is the challenge: playing simple is difficult and Complicated”, Norberto NEsi, coach